The College of Aboriginal and Torres Strait Islander Healing

 progress Indigenous Healing Practices.

 The Indigenous Healing Practice Training Standards were launched in October 2021.
-Read our announcement and Q&A with CATSIHP convenor, Carlie Atkinson.
+Read our announcement and Q&A with former CATSIHP convenor, Carlie Atkinson.

 To find out about CATSIHP’s mission, download CATSIHP Terms of Reference.